proxytranslation/user-docs/troubleshooting/issues/import_errors.md

 # XLIFF import error

-When you import your translated XLIFF file back to easyling, you will receive an e-mail notification when the process is ready.
+When you import your translated XLIFF file back to the proxy, you will receive an e-mail notification when the process is ready.
 This mail contains the URL of the import log, and an overview of the log entries:

 - Error:
 - Warning: